bsm3d/BSM-Tools/BSM Tools Includes Features.md

 # BSM Tools for Unity

 A comprehensive toolkit providing advanced features for Unity development.
-These tools are designed to enhance workflow and provide sophisticated solutions for common game development challenges.
+These tools are designed to enhance workflow and provide sophisticated solutions for common Artists and Technicals Artists development challenges.

 ## 📦 Components

-### BSM_Align
+### BSM Align
 A powerful alignment system offering:
 - Object alignment to surfaces
 - Normal and target-based rotation